ccp5UK/dl-poly/documentation/source/UserManual/integration_algs/barostats.rst

 Nosé-Hoover Barostat
 --------------------

-DL_POLY_4uses the Melchionna modification of the Nosé-Hoover algorithm :cite:`melchionna-93a` in which the equations of motion involve a Nosé-Hoover :index:`thermostat<thermostat;Nosé-Hoover>` and a :index:`barostat<barostat;Nosé-Hoover>` in the same spirit.
+DL_POLY_5 uses the Melchionna modification of the Nosé-Hoover algorithm :cite:`melchionna-93a` in which the equations of motion involve a Nosé-Hoover :index:`thermostat<thermostat;Nosé-Hoover>` and a :index:`barostat<barostat;Nosé-Hoover>` in the same spirit.